-Among its insurgency operations, in August 1999, Namangani led about 800 IMU guerrillas in an unsuccessful attempt to establish a base in Kyrgyzstan from which to launch cross-border attacks into Uzbekistan.
+Among IMU insurgency operations, in August 1999, Namangani led about 800 IMU guerrillas in an unsuccessful attempt to establish a base in Kyrgyzstan from which to launch cross-border attacks into Uzbekistan.
 In the course of their operations, the IMU guerrillas kidnaped four Japanese geologists and eight Kyrgyz soldiers.
 In early August 2000, about 100 guerrillas presumably linked to the IMU seized several villages just inside Uzbekistan, on the Uzbekistan-Tajikistan border.
 At the same time, a related group of guerrillas battled security forces in neighboring Kyrgyzstan.
-Some press reports indicate that bin Ladin contributes funds to the IMU,22 although Patterns 2000 says only that the IMU receives "support from other Islamic extremist movements in Central Asia."